bluesky/tiled/docs/source/getting-started/index.md

 <!-- prettier-ignore-end -->

-See the left side-bar (or bring it into view by clicking on the upper-left `≡`) for tutorials that illustrate the purpose and utility of Tiled.
+For tutorials that illustrate the purpose and utility of Tiled, see the left side-bar (or bring it into view by clicking on the upper-left `≡`).